ejcx/passgo/README.md

 ## Mods/Settings @ this fork:
 - @ `insert` & `show` actions, now handle both username and password, per site.
-- @ `show`, prints site/user; password is sent to clipboard.
+- @ `show`, prints site and username, and sends password to clipboard.
 - @ `clear`, added this action; overwrites and clears clipboard.
-- @ `usage`, converted tabs to spaces, and other minor mods to info, and
+- @ `usage`, converted tabs to spaces and other minor mods to info, and
 added `insertfile` action-info.
 - @ `edit` & `rename` actions, disabled; not yet available and would corrupt
 the encrypted (`json`) vault if used, so use `remove` then `insert` for those